dgerabagi/data-curation-environment/prompt.md

 </file_artifact>

 <file path="src/backend/services/flattener.service.ts">
-// Updated on: C13 (Add tsconfig.tsbuildinfo to exclusion list)
-import * as vscode from 'vscode';
+// Updated on: C21 (Add de-duplication safeguard) import * as vscode from 'vscode';
 import * as path from 'path';
 import * as fs from 'fs/promises';